haskell/cabal/doc/source-repositories.rst

 ---------------------

-When working on a project you may need one or more ``source-repository-package`` stanzas if taking dependencies via a version control system (VCS) such as git.
+When working on a project you may need one or more ``source-repository-package`` stanzas if taking dependencies via a VCS such as git.
 This is an alternative way of taking dependencies, instead of getting them from a package repository such as hackage.
 It may be the only practical way of taking dependencies on packages not published to hackage.
 For a package on hackage, a ``source-repository`` stanza is not needed but if used, the downloaded source will become the only version of the package available to the project.